HAECHI-LABS/vvisp/README.md

   - configuration

-    These are the configuration files needed for vvisp to work and test such as `.env`, `service.vvisp.json`, `state.vvisp.json`, `truffle-config.js`
+    These are the configuration files needed for vvisp to work and test such as `vvisp-config.js`, `service.vvisp.json`, `state.vvisp.json`, `truffle-config.js`

   - test